-- A strive for excellence through high levels of challenge and expectation, which help children develop core skills and achieve well across all subjects. - Memorable learning experiences, with concrete real life examples, which exploit opportunities for children to make connections across the curriculum. - A safe, positive and inspiring learning environment where children feel comfortable to take risks and ask questions. - Maximum use of displays, resources, technology, visitors and educational trips to support learning effectively. - New content introduced progressively, with many opportunities to refer back to prior learning. - Clear learning objectives which relate to success criteria that children can aspire to achieve.
-Effective assessment and review of prior learning will underpin this. - Continuous provision, underpinned by Bloom's Taxonomy to ensure all children, regardless of their ability, can progress in their learning. - Varied approaches to ensure concepts are embedded such as words, pictures, diagrams to aid memory and retrieval. - Opportunities provided for collaborative and peer to peer learning where children take ownership and build their resilience using our Growth Mindset principles. - Opportunities for children to further their understanding because of effective feedback.
+- A strive for excellence through high levels of challenge and expectation, which help children develop core skills and achieve well across all subjects. - Memorable learning experiences, with concrete real life examples, which exploit opportunities for children to make connections across the curriculum. - A safe, positive and inspiring learning environment where children feel comfortable to take risks and ask questions. - Maximum use of displays, resources, technology, visitors and educational trips to support learning effectively. - New content introduced progressively, with many opportunities to refer back to prior learning, as identified in Rosenshine's Principles of Learning. - Clear learning objectives, which relate to success criteria that children can aspire to achieve.
+Effective assessment and review of prior learning will underpin this. - Continuous provision, underpinned by Bloom's Taxonomy to ensure all children, regardless of their ability, can progress in their learning. - Varied approaches to ensure concepts are embedded such as words, pictures, diagrams to aid memory but being mindful of cognitive load theory. - Opportunities provided for collaborative and peer-to-peer learning where children take ownership and build their resilience using our Growth Mindset principles. - Opportunities for children to further their understanding because of effective feedback.
 Guided teaching, modelling and use of supporting adults will help to facilitate this.